 - Never leave your Nerf Gun unattended and loaded.

-- Wear safety glasses to prevent accidents happening during play.
+- Wear safety glasses to prevent accidents from happening during play.

 Kids and Toy Guns – Good or Bad?